-- a.
+a.
 Fill out the entry form, scan and then email it.
-(Send payment in mail.) - b.
-Or, you can use "snail mail".
+(Send payment in mail.)

 We would like to have all entry fees before the 30th of March.
 However, you may bring your payment the day of the meet as long as we have a firm commitment from you and you have notified us that you will be bringing the payment with you.